superpermutators/superperm/PermutationChains/Readme.txt

 Each search produces two results file, one containing the superpermutations (one per line), and the other containing a list of 2-cycles on which the solution is based, as n-tuples of digits, grouped into lists with curly braces {}.
-These filesd have names of the form:
+These files have names of the form:

 	<n>_<len>(_options).txt
 	<n>_<len>_twoCycles(_options).txt